salma-py97/Todo-List-with-vanilla-JS/README.md

 # Todo-List-with-vanilla-JS

-Todo app that CRUD operations, it can also filter the tasks based on if the task is completed or not.
+Todo app that executes CRUD operations, it can also filter the tasks based on if the task is completed or not.

 To store all of the data for this application I used localStorage since it is easy to setup and incredibly powerful.